CjHare/systematic-trading/readme.md

 ## Why?
-Taking the broad abstraction of trading into three broad categories of triggers (trigger used for deciding entry & exit), position sizing (money management) and psychology, this project is my attempt to take a hold of the later.
+Broadly speaking there are three main aspects to trading:
+* Strategy (deciding entry & exit)
+* Position sizing (money management)
+* Psychology (discipline to keep to the strategy)

+My objective is to determining an appropriate system consisting of strategy and position sizing, with sufficient back-testing to then also have the confidence to follow the system, however events may unfold.

 ### How to run